phnx-im/docs/src/spec/glossary.md

 ## QS client record auth key

-Signature public key associated with a QS QS client record.
+Signature public key associated with a QS client record.
 Used by the QS to authenticate the owning client.

 ## QS user record auth key